-Understand, principles are either informed or misinformed - depending on how they're formed.

-Peter had grown up a good Jewish boy.
-Tradition had forged his principles.
-He went to synagogue on Saturday - paid his tithes - kept the Passover - made pilgrimage to Jerusalem - offered a sacrificial lamb.

-And Peter kept kosher in obedience to Leviticus 11.

-He only ordered off the "clean" menu.
-His wife went to a deli with the rabbinical sticker of approval in the window.
-Shrimp or lobster never crawled over his lips.
+Understand, principles can be either informed or misinformed - depending on how they're formed.
+Peter grew up a good Jewish boy.
+He kept kosher according to Leviticus 11.
+He ordered only off the "clean" menu.
+His wife shopped at the deli with the Orthodox sticker on the window.
+Shrimp had never crawled over his lips.

-Peter never savored a bacon, lettuce, and tomato sandwich - or a plate of pork BBQ!
-It was a matter of principle!
+Peter had never savored a BLT sandwich - or a plate of pork BBQ!
+It was a matter of principle!...
 I'll never doubt Peter's devotion to principle.

-In my mind, a life without BBQ rivals the zeal of a suicide bomber!
-Peter was serious about principle.
+In my mind, a life without pork BBQ rivals the zeal of a suicide bomber!
 So when God told him to eat unclean foods - it was as if 1500 years of tradition, and the Law of Moses, and a thousand rabbis, and his entire Jewish family were screaming in Peter's ear to ask for another menu.

 From birth, Peter's conscience was drilled to keep kosher.
 This wasn't a simple preference - but a deeply-held matter of conscience.
-This was a principle to Peter.
-Yet please take note, a misinformed principle kept Peter on the wrong side of God's will.
+It was a principle to Peter.
+Yet please notice, a misinformed principle could've kept Peter on the wrong side of God's will.